-Thank you for reading my blog.
 If you’d like a blog-post in your inbox each week, click the ‘Follow this blog’ button.
-For the monthly newsletter, with colour and design inspiration, tips, news and a free pattern, please fill in the pop-up form!
+For the monthly newsletter, with colour and design inspiration, tips, news and more, click here

 Do get in touch, I would love to hear from you.